Can we reduce our reliance on supermarkets?

 Unless you spend a lot of money on purchasing clothes from proven ethical sources, buying new means you won’t be able to avoid purchasing goods made in sweatshops abroad by labour earning less than you and with less rights than you.
 So before you buy new, check out if you can get what you want from a Charity shop.
 A charity shop bargain is a little different – you are helping the environment by recycling something someone no longer needs, and you are supporting the Charity running the shop.
 It’s always worth a browse, not just for clothes but for household items, books and bric a brac.

-This charity constructs garden furniture from reclaimed timber and sells it along with other donated goods from its charity shop.
-The product range includes benches, bird tables, trellis, fencing, arbours, and other pieces of garden furniture as requested by customers. http://www.recyclingunlimited.co.uk/
+This charity constructs garden furniture from reclaimed timber.
+The charity shops on Newland Ave which were outlets for the furniture were closed in 2018, but the workshop on Bontoft Ave is continuing and can be contactd here https://www.recyclingunlimited.org.uk/index.php/contact-details The product range includes benches, bird tables, trellis, fencing, arbours, and other pieces of garden furniture as requested by customers.

 The following information is taken from the Suma Website.
 Suma is the UK’s largest independent wholefood wholesaler/distributor, specialising in vegetarian, fairly traded, organic, ethical and natural products.
 They are a workers’ co-operative committed to ethical business.